xinyiz0931/java-login/README.md

 # java-login

-This is a java web project including login, logout, verification code and remember me.
+This is my first java project.
+A simple web project including login, logout, verification code and remember me.